Parsnip and potato pancakes with clotted cream and caviar

 Preparation:

-1. Place the sour cream in a cheesecloth folded into at least four layers.
-Tie the string to a baking spatula or spoon and hang it over the bowl so that the cream does not touch the bottom of the bowl.
-Refrigerate for at least 8 hours to drain the whey.
-It is recommended to do this the day before serving.
+- Place the sour cream in a cheesecloth folded into at least four layers.
+Tie the cloth with string to a baking spatula or spoon and suspend it over a bowl so that the cream does not touch the bottom.
+Refrigerate for at least 8 hours to allow the whey to drain.
+It’s recommended to do this the day before serving.

-2. Install a food processor with a grater, choosing the smallest.
+- Attach a food processor with the smallest grating attachment.
 Grate the potatoes and parsnips.

-3. Season the grated vegetables with salt, stir and leave to rest for at least 15 minutes.
+- Season the grated vegetables with salt, stir, and let them rest for at least 15 minutes.

-5. Mix the vegetables in a bowl with the eggs, flour and pepper.
+- Combine the vegetables in a bowl with the eggs, flour, and pepper.

-6. Heat the oil in a frying pan and fry the pancakes on both sides for about 3 minutes.
-Set the fried pancakes aside on a plate lined with a napkin.
+- Heat oil in a frying pan and fry the pancakes on both sides for about 3 minutes each, until golden brown.
+Place the fried pancakes on a plate lined with a napkin to absorb excess oil.

-7. While the pancakes are baking, preheat the oven to 200 ºC on fan mode.
+- While frying the pancakes, preheat the oven to 200°C in fan mode.

-8. When all the pancakes are fried, place them on a baking tray lined with baking paper and finish cooking in the oven.
-Bake for 5 minutes on each side until golden brown and cooked through.
+- Once all pancakes are fried, transfer them to a baking tray lined with parchment paper and finish cooking in the oven.
+Bake for 5 minutes on each side until they are golden brown and cooked through.

-9. The finished pancakes are served with drained cream and caviar.
+- Serve the finished pancakes with the drained sour cream and caviar.

 More recipes: